 To become a foster carer you and your family will need to follow a careful assessment process.
-The Fostering Services Regulations 2013 provides statutory regulations and guidance to all fostering services on the process for assessing a persons suitability to foster.
+The Fostering Services Regulations 2013 provides statutory regulations and guidance to all fostering services on the process for assessing a person's suitability to foster.
 The process consists of two stages, and the regulations clarify the action required at each of these stages.

 As well as visiting you and your family, we will make police and local authority checks, ask for references from people who know you, including family, friends, employers, schools and previous partners, and ask your G.P for your medical history.
 We will not complete any checks without your knowledge and consent.

-It might sound daunting, but please do not be put off - it's a two way process, taken one step at a time, that helps us make sure you are suitable, the time is right for you, and for you to fully understand what's involved.
+It might sound daunting, but please do not be put off - it's a two way process, taken one step at a time, that helps us make sure you are suitable, that the time is right for you, and for you to fully understand what's involved.

 The 7 steps to becoming a foster carer